Doctor of Physical Therapy (DPT) Admission Requirements

 How to Apply

 Applicants to Chatham University’s DPT program must use the Physical Therapist Centralized Application Service (PTCAS).
-Beginning July 5th, applications may be submitted through PTCAS with all relevant materials: official transcripts, official GRE scores, PT volunteer/work experience, and references.
+Beginning early July, applications may be submitted through PTCAS with all relevant materials: official transcripts, official GRE scores, PT volunteer/work experience, and references.
 Please note there is not a supplemental application requirement.

 In order to be eligible for invite to the admission interview date: